zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 - As you can see, we get a lot of stuff here.
 - We're going to look at just a couple things for the moment. ⏭️
-- We can see that the schema tells us the short name and the full name of our type, which is very handy for debugging, and for figuring out which type to import by name in scripts. ⏭️
+- First we see that the schema tells us the short name and the full name of our type, which is very handy for debugging, and for figuring out which type to import by name in scripts. ⏭️
-- We can also see what _kind_ of data makes up the schema.
+- We can also see what _kind_ of data our Position is.
 - In this case we see that it's an opaque primitive.
 - Since it's opaque all we know about the type is it's size and alignment.
-- That's not very much info, but it's just enough that we can insert the type into, for example, and ECS.
+- That's not very much info, but it's just enough that we can insert it, for example, into an ECS.
-- If we want any kind of scripting powers, though, we need more info.
+- If we want any kind of scripting super powers, though, we need more info.

 ---